 Providing high-quality care to adults in critical condition

-At the Department of Critical Care, we provide high-quality care to adults in critical condition.
-Our department, which operates out of the QEII Health Sciences Centre and the Dartmouth General Hospital, provides care for patients throughout the Maritime provinces.
+At the Department of Critical Care, we provide high-quality care to patients in critical condition.
+Our department, which operates out of the QEII Health Sciences Centre, Dartmouth General Hospital, and the IWK Health Centre provide care for patients throughout the Maritime provinces.

 A range of expertise